Machine Learning Simulates Agent-Based Model Towards Policy: Literature background

 Random forest is a common method within supervised ML.
 A random forest consists of a selection of subsets that branch randomly into different trees.
 Those subsets are independent and non-identical decision trees defined by independent random vector parameters and input data.
 With a large number of trees, the algorithm then searches for the most popular class through equal-weight voting \cite{Breiman2001Randomforests, Ren.etal2017Researchonmachinelearningframeworkbasedonrandomforestalgorithm, Mishina.etal2015BoostedRandomForest}.

-A neural network is another method of supervised ML in which several structures called neurons connect themselves from input to output through weights.
-Those weights (synaptic weights) display how connected, in a single-way, are two neurons.
-Neurons group themselves in relation to one another in terms of layers: there are the two visible layers (input and output\footnote{We analyze only many-to-one input-output relation.
-For more information on the developments of many-to-many, see \cite{Chambers.Yoder2020FilterNetAManytoManyDeepLearningArchitectureforTimeSeriesClassification}.}) as well as hidden layers, with just one or two layers being common \cite{SoriaOlivas2010Handbookofresearchonmachinelearningapplicationsandtrendsalgorithmsmethodsandtechniques}.

-In this paper we tested ML methods to construct a random forest surrogate model that emulates the original simulation model, PS2 \cite{alves_furtado2022}.
+In this paper we tested different ML methods and chose a random forest surrogate model that emulates the original simulation model, PS2 \cite{alves_furtado2022}.
 "A surrogate model is an approximation method that mimics the behavior of an expensive computation or process. (...) [a surrogate model] can be trained to represent the system, learning a mapping from simulator inputs to outputs" \cite[p.11]{lavin_simulation_2021}.
 Moreover, surrogates are essentially emulators that substitute an actual simulation model for a simpler method in order to produce results through less demanding means, both in relation to time and to processing power.
 Through the use of ML, it reiterates over the ABM using pre-processed input and output information.

-A surrogate model has advantages that seem to be adequate for our proposal exercise: \begin{enumerate} \item \textit{Generalization}.
+A surrogate model has advantages that seem to be adequate for our proposed exercise: \begin{enumerate} \item \textit{Generalization}.
 A surrogate enables many more combinations of input parameters.
-In practice, the surrogate model works as if we had run our original simulation model a much higher number of times, whilst testing a wider range of possible parameters. \item \textit{Practicality and speed}.
+In practice, the surrogate model works as if we had run the original simulation model a much higher number of times, whilst testing a (much) wider range of possible parameters. \item \textit{Practicality and speed}.
 Running a surrogate 1,000,000 times is way faster (and actually feasible) than running 1,000 regular simulations.
 It is a different order of magnitude concept.
 The simulations are emulated, rather than actually run.
 This is especially valid for models with geographical information and a large number of agents. \item \textit{Statistical extrapolation}.
 Surrogate models' larger number of runs bring statistical relevance for the results and provides robustness for the extrapolation. \end{enumerate}

-In that sense, the aim of our surrogate is to extract the most information of the model with as little computational time as possible.
-As such, we revise surrogate models in relation to the three main steps in producing a surrogate.
+The aim of our surrogate is to extract the most information of the model with as little computational time as possible, choosing an optimal target while doing so.
+We revise surrogate models in relation to the three main steps in producing a surrogate.